Nexus-Cognitive/website/content/insights/the-future-of-work-climbing-towards-hyperautomation.md

 ## A Strong Foundation: Robotic Process Automation (RPA)

-RPA uses robots or bots that are software agents that interact with an application similar to a human user.
+RPA uses robots or bots which are software agents that interact with an application similar to a human user.

 > *RPA is a noninvasive integration technology used to automate routine, repetitive, and predictable tasks through orchestrated UI interactions that emulate human actions.*

 Without writing code or modifying existing applications in any way, a process analyst can identify elements of an application that can become automated.
 Using these elements, they can apply data-driven rules using an easy-to-use low-code interface to train the robot.

+### Use Case: Automating Accounts Receivable

+The tasks encountered in an Accounts Receivable department is a great example of the possibilities of RPA.
+If an office has invoice that is 30 days outstanding, a reminder email can be automatically drafted and sent.
+If the invoice is 45 days outstanding, a warning email could be drafted and sent.
+If the invoice is 60 days outstanding, the customer’s account could be marked past due in the system with follow up ticket generated for the account team to take action.

 ### Where is RPA Used?